Mustafa Al-Bassam

-Mustafa Al-Bassam (born January 1995) is a British computer security researcher, hacker, and co-founder of Celestia Labs.
+Mustafa Al-Bassam (born January 1995) is an Iraqi-British computer security researcher, hacker, and co-founder of Celestia Labs.
 Al-Bassam co-founded the hacker group LulzSec in 2011, which was responsible for several high profile breaches.
 He later went on to co-found Chainspace, a company implementing a smart contract platform, which was acquired by Facebook in 2019.
 In 2021, Al-Bassam graduated from University College London, completing a PhD in computer science with a thesis on Securely Scaling Blockchain Base Layers.
 In 2016, Forbes listed Al-Bassam as one of the 30 Under 30 entrepreneurs in technology.

 Early life and education

 Al-Bassam was born in Baghdad, Iraq in January 1995, and migrated to London, United Kingdom when he was five years old.
-He received a BSc in Computer Science from King's College London, and is currently a PhD student at University College London.
+He received a BSc in computer science from King's College London, and subsequently completed a PhD at University College London.

 Hacktivism

 In 2011 as a 16 year old teenager, Al-Bassam was one of the six core members of LulzSec during its 50-day hacking spree, going by the alias "tflow".
 The group used denial-of-service attacks and compromised a number of high profile organizations and corporations, including Sony, Fox, News International, Nintendo and the CIA.

 He was also affiliated with the online association of hacktivists known as Anonymous, where he was involved with the hacking of emails from HBGary Federal, an intelligence contractor for the U.S. government.
 The emails revealed that HBGary Federal was working to develop astroturfing software to create an "army" of fake social media profiles, and was hired by the U.S. Chamber of Commerce to spy on and smear political opponents with fake documents and communications.
 As a result, members of the U.S. Congress called for an investigation into HBGary Federal.